 Bibby, Father Albert (1877–1925), Capuchin priest and republican, was born Thomas Francis Bibby on 24 October 1877 at 17 Regent Street, Bagenalstown, Co.
 Carlow, only son among five children of John Bibby, a shopkeeper at that address, and Julia Bibby (née Coogan).
 Both parents were natives of Kilkenny city, where the Bibbys had a long history as millers and merchants.
 In his early childhood his parents returned to Kilkenny, where his father had a shop at 17 High Street.
 Receiving early education from the Christian Brothers, Bibby served mass in the Capuchin Franciscan friary near his home.
 From age 13 he attended the Seraphic College at the Capuchin friary in Rochestown, Co.
 Cork, then entered the order's Kilkenny novitiate in 1894, taking Albert as his name in religion.
 From this time he developed a keen interest and expertise in beekeeping, which he pursued throughout his life.
 Professing holy vows in 1895 and solemn vows in 1900, he was ordained a Roman catholic priest on 23 February 1902.
-He was among the first group of Irish Capuchins to receive university degrees, graduating BA from the RUI (1902).
+He was among the first group of Irish Capuchins to receive university degrees, graduating Bachelor of Arts (BA) from the Royal University of Ireland (RUI) (1902).

 Having spent parts of his post-novitiate formation in Rochestown and Kilkenny, by the time of his ordination Bibby had joined the Capuchin community of St Mary of the Angels on Church Street, Dublin, where he spent a substantial part of his subsequent ministry, including the years 1913–22.
 The friary's situation in a working-class district occasioned much work among the poor.
 Taking a special interest in the temperance movement, he conducted temperance missions and retreats throughout the country.
 An enthusiast for the Irish-Ireland movement, he joined the Gaelic League (Columcille branch) and attained fluency in the Irish language, sometimes mistaken for a native speaker, and often preaching missions in Gaeltacht areas entirely in Irish.
 He attended the Irish college in Ballingeary, Co.
 Cork, where fellow students in the July–August 1906 session included Kathleen Sheehy (qv), Thomas MacDonagh (qv), Tomás MacCurtain (qv), Brian O'Higgins (qv), and Pádraig Ó Siochfhradha (qv) ('An Seabhac').
 Through his Irish-Ireland activities, he met many of the eventual leaders of the Easter 1916 rising, counting some as personal friends.
 Owing to such activities, to his general priestly ministry, and to his personal attributes of kindness, amiability and unostentatious piety, he was widely known and esteemed among diverse classes of people in Dublin and beyond.
 During the first world war, he offered varied assistance to dependants of men in British military service.